Our Assessment Policy

 We do this by:

-- Allowing meaningful tracking of pupils towards end of key stage expectations in the new curriculum, including regular feedback to parents,
+- Allowing meaningful tracking of pupils towards end of year and key stage expectations in the new curriculum, including regular feedback to parents,

 - Providing information which is transferable and easily understood and covers both qualitative and quantitative assessment,